Dear Rabbi,

 - A portion of the Jewish people is transformed into sinners of the lowest degree.

-- The prophecies regarding the Messianic era all deal with the ultimate transformation of the world.
+- The prophecies regarding the Messianic era all describe the ultimate transformation of the world.

-Moreover, Balak himself also embodies this very transformation.
-The Talmud relates that the Biblical figure Ruth, who transformed her own life by converting to Judaism, and merited to become the great-grandmother of King David, was a direct descendant of Balak.2 The Moshiach, who will usher in the era of ultimate transformation and redemption, must come from the same lineage of King David.
-And so, the person charged with transforming the Jewish people and the entire world—the Moshiach—is a direct descendant from this same Balak.
-That is about the greatest transformation possible.
+This Torah portion embodies the power of transformation.
+The blessings are so profound because they originated as curses.
+Their transformation is so absolute that they describe the ultimate transformation of the entire world: the era of Moshiach!
+Moreover, Balak himself embodies this very transformation.
+The Talmud relates that the Biblical figure Ruth, who transformed her own life by converting to Judaism and merited to become the great-grandmother of King David, was a direct descendant of Balak.2 The Moshiach, who will usher in the era of ultimate transformation and redemption, will come from the lineage of King David.
+And so, the person charged with transforming the Jewish people and the entire world—Moshiach—is a direct descendant of Balak!
+That’s about the greatest transformation possible.